shubhmaheshwari3807-cmyk/Python_Projects/README.md

 -  **Student Grade Manager:** Collects marks for 2 students, calculates their average, assigns a grade (A/B/Fail), and stores results in a dictionary.
 -  **Unique Visitor Tracker:** Collects 3 visitor names each for two days and uses sets to find all unique visitors and those who visited on both days.
 -  **Inventory Tracker:** Stores 2 items with price and quantity as tuples in a dictionary, and updates an item's quantity while keeping its price unchanged.
+-  **Word Counter:** Takes 3 words as input and counts how many times each word was repeated, using a dictionary.